Kia ora and welcome to New Zealand Presents - the page where we profile the latest New Zealand acts we support to take to the world stage.

 New Zealand will have its strongest ever presence at the 2014 Australia Performing Arts Market (APAM), presenting six diverse works across theatre, dance, inter-arts, physical theatre, including Māori and Pacific arts.
 These performances represent Aotearoa New Zealand’s distinctive, high-quality performing arts, as well as our unique cultural identity.

 The six companies involved in APAM 2014 are listed below.

 Self defined as “creative rule breakers” who connect their heritage, present and future through contemporary theatre, Taki Rua focuses on New Zealand stories.
 “We are the call to our audiences and artists to celebrate and share stories that define and challenge the essence and perceptions of who we are as the indigenous culture of Aotearoa.”

 Taki Rua Producations will present Michael James Manaia at APAM.

 Photo: Michael James Manaia

 A producer of new New Zealand works including dance theatre by renowned New Zealand choreographer Douglas Wright and a new concept in live entertainment, Live Live Cinema.
-The first Live Live Cinema production, Carnival of Souls has toured Australia, New Zealand and in October 2012 will perform in Frankfurt as part of New Zealand’s Guest of Honour programme at the Frankfurt Book Fair.
-A follow-up production is in development: Francis Ford Coppola's Dementia 13.
+This orginal genre mixes live music, sound effects and actors with film to create an entirely new live soundscape, which is mesmerizing audiences around the world.
+Live Live Cinema has toured to Australia, New Zealand and Frankfurt with Carnival of Souls and to London with new production, Francis Ford Coppola's Dementia 13.

 Contact: Phil Evans, Director, firstname.lastname@example.org